dask/dask/docs/source/delayed-best-practices.rst

 everywhere and hope for the best.
 While this may actually work it's usually slow and results in hard-to-understand solutions.

-Usually you only never call dask.delayed within dask.delayed functions.
+Usually you never call dask.delayed within dask.delayed functions.

 **Don't**